jeffrey-xiao/jeffrey-xiao.github.io/static/posts/2016-02-17-CCC-2016-Analysis/index.md

 1. This set of rules of 1D cellular automaton is called [Rule 90](https://en.wikipedia.org/wiki/Rule_90).

-  It has a property of addictivity meaning that if two initial states are combined by computing the exlusive or of each of their states, then their subsequence configurations will be combined in the same way.
+  It has a property of addictivity meaning that if two initial states are combined by computing the exclusive or of each of their states, then their subsequence configurations will be combined in the same way.
 For example, the second generation of `01010` can be computed by the XOR of the second generation of `01000` and `00010`

 2. A simulation of `000...0001000...000` yields the [Sierpinski's Triangle](https://en.wikipedia.org/wiki/Sierpinski_triangle)
-3. The $2^i\text{th}$ row of the Sierpinshi triangle has exactly two ones.
+3. The $2^i\text{th}$ row of the Sierpinski triangle has exactly two ones.

 Using these three observations, we can compute the $2^i\text{th}$ row of any generation in $O(N)$ time.
 By decomposing $T$ into a set of powers of two, we can obtain a time complexity of